BenArmstrong81/Ben-Armstrong-OOP--Team-Profile-Generator/README.md

-# Ben Armstrong - Object-Oriented Programming: Team Profile Generator
+# Ben Armstrong - Object Oriented Programming: Team Profile Generator

 ## Your Task
 Your task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.